johncobain/uniEvents/IDEAS.md

 - TODO: maybe another submenu for Participant menu?

-- TODO: change Teacher to Professor

 - TODO: set new gpa for student

+- TODO: advanced workshop must have a required gpa for Student

 1. Generate Certificates (text)
    Relevant code: